MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 Contoso will rely on Azure Security Center for unified security management and Azure Advanced Threat Protection across hybrid cloud workloads.

-Security Center provides full visibility into, and control over, the security of cloud applications in Azure.
+Security Center provides full visibility into and control over the security of cloud applications in Azure.
 Contoso can quickly detect and take action in response to threats, and reduce security exposure by enabling adaptive threat protection.

 [Learn more](https://azure.microsoft.com/services/security-center) about Security Center.